rohit12crj/Study-Notes/Prometheus_&_Grafana/notes.md

 since the tsdb stores data for only 15 days .if i want to querry data from 30 days back how can i do it

-i want to get alerted if cpu utilization of a pod exceeds 80 % in eks cluster using prometheus . how can i do it
+i want to get alerted if cpu utilization of a pod exceeds 80 % in eks cluster using prometheus . write the promql querry . how can i do it